damanchakraborty/FastTop/README.md

 # FastTop
-A custom Fetch Command with some TOP functionality which still needs fixing Currently in devlopmental hell because of my incompetence
+A custom Fetch Command with some TOP functionality which still needs fixing.
+Currently in devlopmental hell because of my incompetence.